jkson5/jkson_fcc_mod/README.md

 For forcing Mavic Pro SDR settings such as FCC,Boost,force_2.3G or force_2.5G, we can use internal commands.
 These commands will set radio parameters with any smartphone OS, any programms (e.g. Litchi), and even without smartphone at all.
 Because it will run on the drone locally.
 You have to apply this mod only for the drone.
 RC will sync.

-If you use force23 or force25 settings, you must *switch RC on before the drone*!
-Otherwise frequency shift will not happen.

 **This mod NOT compatible with Mavic 2!
 Only Mavic PRO/Platinum confirmed.**

 ## How to install